 Speaking of chairs, each of these chairs cost $5.
 In fact, I rarely pay more than $5 for a chair.
 I’ve had to pass up a few beauties in the past because of the price, but I promise if you hold out, you will find gorgeous chairs for a steal of a deal.
 The larger black chairs were in the room before, they were just yellow.
 I spray painted them in black, along with the small vintage chairs.

 Since I used up my entire budget for this room, I had to get creative with the centerpiece.
-We found these milk glass jars beauty product jars buried in our backyard.
+We found these old milk glass beauty product jars buried in our backyard.
 A house used to sit on the back plot of our land, and apparently someone just buried a bunch of the glass jars at one point or another.
 Most of what we find is in pieces, but we’ve unearthed a few whole bottles!
 The flowers all came from my mom’s backyard. $0 decorating at it’s finest.

 And although it’s a pain in the butt to paint, and there are still some unfinished projects up above, you can’t beat that vaulted nook with light natural light streaming in!